+- each process is associated to:

+- a numeric process ID

+- an address space (...)

+- a thread of control (or more...)

-- process creation is requested to the kernel using a syscall of the exec family - passing a pathname pointing to a program as an argument - process creation reads the program into memory and start executing it - each process is associated to a numeric process ID
+- process creation is requested to the kernel using a syscall of the exec family

+- passing a pathname pointing to a program as an argument

+- creation reads the program into memory and start executing it